Ben Moore (curator): Art Wars

 In 2013, Moore teamed up with the charity Missing People to produce Art Wars, an exhibition featuring designs based on the Imperial Stormtrooper helmets and body armour from the Star Wars films.
 Fourteen artists created replicas and re-imaginings of the helmets, including Damien Hirst, D*Face, David Bailey, Jake and Dinos Chapman, Mr. Brainwash, and Yinka Shonibare.
 Moore contributed to the exhibit with a melted down and crushed acrylic-capped Stormtrooper helmet.
-Andrew Ainsworth, who worked on the original Stormtrooper suit, donated a helmet cast from the original 1976 molds for the artists to use.
+Andrew Ainsworth, who worked on the original Stormtrooper suit, donated a helmet cast from the original 1976 moulds for the artists to use.
 The exhibit premiered at the Saatchi Gallery in London on 9 October 2013, and posters of the helmets were then displayed by Art Below on billboards at the Regent's Park tube station.
 A mobile app allowed users to view the designs in 3D.
 Since 2013, Art Wars has gone on tour to Sweden, Dubai, Miami and Los Angeles, exhibiting work from artists including Anish Kapoor, Retna, and Philip Colbert.

 In December 2016, Moore curated Art Wars Rogue One Exhibition in London, featuring helmets by Anish Kapoor, D*Face and six other artists.

-In 2017, Art Wars traveled to Miami as part of Miami Art Week, and to Los Angeles at Sur Le Mur Gallery, with work from artists including Retna, Blek le Rat, Daniel Lismore and Chemical X.
+In 2017, Art Wars travelled to Miami as part of Miami Art Week, and to Los Angeles at Sur Le Mur Gallery, with work from artists including Retna, Blek le Rat, Daniel Lismore and Chemical X.

 A collaboration between Ben Moore and Mark Hix, Art Wars East at the Hix Art Gallery in 2018 exhibited a selection of new Art Wars works by artists including Ben Eine, Joana Vasconcelos, Philip Colbert, Joe Rush, Miranda Donovan, Lauren Baker, Will Teather, Carne Griffiths, and Orlanda Broom.

 Art Wars NFT

 In 2021, Moore was involved in the Art Wars NFT project.
-The project was launched November, 2021 year by Ben Moore and US-based developer, DeFi Network, but soon attracted headlines when some of high-profile artists responsible for the tokens in the collection that had a physical counterpart (including Jake & Dinos Chapman, RoyalUrbanArt, Anish Kapoor and Damien Hirst) argued that their permission had not been sought for the NFTs.
-Ownership rights were also questioned.
+The project was launched November 2021 by Ben Moore, Bran Symondson and US-based developer, DeFi Network, but soon attracted headlines when some of high-profile artists responsible for the tokens in the collection that had a physical counterpart (including Jake & Dinos Chapman, RoyalUrbanArt, Anish Kapoor, Damien Hirst, Hayden Kays, Antony Micalef, Chemical X, Ben Eine, Paul Fryer, Orlanda Broom, Unskilled Worker, Blek Le Rat, David Bailey, the estate of Nancy Fouts and RYCA) clarified that their permission had not been sought for the NFTs and that Moore knew that he did not own the rights to their work.
+The project reportedly generated $7.5m in sales but subsequently the NFTs became worthless.